GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 {% endDetailsSummary %}

-On Mac OS, the external extensions files for all users are only read if file system permissions prevent unprivileged users from changing it.
+On macOS, the external extensions files for all users are only read if file system permissions prevent unprivileged users from changing it.
 If you do not see external extensions installed when Chrome is launched, there may be a permissions problem with the external extensions preferences files.
 To see if this is the problem, follow these steps: